-The iconic brand built upon its running background and swoosh logo to expand into popular culture with the slogan “Just do it.”
+The iconic brand built upon its running background, unique shoe design and swoosh logo to expand into popular culture with the slogan “Just do it.”

 And with Tinker Hatfield (another Oregon man) fueling the next generation of shoe designers during the 1980s and 90s, it became a multibillion-dollar company.
 In large part to the global explosion of basketball, Michael Jordan, and sneakerheads the world over.
 And ambassadors like Tiger Woods opening up golf to the masses.

 In Bill Bowerman’s contributions to Nike Inc, we find a peculiar embodiment of a tension that is so uniquely American—this dueling persona of the craftsman and the capitalist.
 He was a track and field coach, yes, but also a tinkerer; an entrepreneur but also an artist.
 His was an intellect that drew diagrams that had both the precise vectors of biomechanics and the squiggly lines of something like a soul.
 If we dare look, what we find in Bowerman is nothing less than the American Dream, version 2.0.
 One that’s not about mere accumulation but about optimization, not just of the foot or the athlete but of the very texture of what it means to strive.